 Paper / February 8, 2019 / Building Innovation

 The role of buildings, renewable energy, and energy storage in the utility industry is changing.
 New near-term solutions are needed to address today’s challenges and capitalize on opportunities for market transformation.
 New Buildings Institute, in partnership with the U.S. Green Building Council (USGBC), is leading a national coalition committed to better integrating buildings into utility grid management strategies.

-By creating a standardized metric that defines a building’s contribution to the relevant utility grid scale—the building’s operational performance as a grid asset—many doors open.
+By creating a standardized set of metrics that define a building’s contribution to the relevant utility grid scale—the building’s operational performance as a grid asset—many doors open.
 Utilities may incentivize grid-sensitive design.
 Government agencies may include the metric in their procurement requirements or in their climate policies.
 Designers and building owners can consider these impacts in a project in a sensible, straightforward approach.
 As we develop a way to define building-grid interaction quality, the market can respond by developing solutions for many of the issues facing the utility grid today and tomorrow.
 Future building codes can begin to encourage the adoption of these solutions and help ensure that the buildings coming online are acting as good grid citizens.